datagrok-ai/public/help/develop/admin/docker-compose.md

    cd datagrok
    ```

-2. In this folder, create a file `docker-compose.yaml` with the following contents:
+2. In this folder, create a file `docker-compose.yaml` with the following contents (replace `datagrok/datagrok:1.0.82-75b821b` and `datagrok/cvm:1.0.82-75b821b` with the latest versions which you get from our [Docker Hub](https://hub.docker.com/u/datagrok)):
     ```yaml
     version: "3"
     services: